 This latest Chromecast device can load and launch content nearly twice as fast as Google’s previous streaming devices.
-It also supports Ethernet connectivity if you prefer to hardwire the device to your homes network and by-pass its built-in Wi-Fi connectivity.
+It also supports Ethernet connectivity if you prefer to hardwire the device to your home’s network and by-pass its built-in Wi-Fi connectivity.

-The look and size of the new device is very similar to last years, with the biggest exception being the new “G” logo etched into the devices surface, instead of the Chrome insignia of the previous model.
+The look and size of the new device are very similar to last years, with the biggest exception being the new “G” logo etched into the devices surface, instead of the Chrome insignia of the previous model.